MarketSquare/robotframework-tidy/docs/source/transformers/DiscardEmptySections.rst

         *** Keywords ***
-        # This section considered as empty.
+        # This section is considered to be empty.

         *** Variables ***